 ‘I vill take shee vid me afterr de cerremony.
 Shee vill finish school in Moskow-’

 Taïga jumps up from her seat, raising her voice to get attention.
-‘I don’t wanna go to Hidden Springs!
+‘I don’t wanna go to- to- any mountains!
 Nor to Moskow!’
-She stomps her feet to accentuate her words, ‘No way am I going anywhere with a serial killer psychopath can-’
+She stomps her feet to accentuate her words.
+‘No way am I going anywhere with a serial killer psychopath can-’

 Both old ladies stop midsentence, looking at her as if they only discovered her presence right now.